Shopify/remote-dom/examples/kitchen-sink-vite/README.md

 ## Usage

-Run `yarn example:vanilla-dom-vite` in the root folder of this repo.
+Run `yarn example:kitchen-sink-vite` in the root folder of this repo.